buuug7/notes/road-map/frontend/css/css-basic.md

 ### CSS border

 The edges of the rectangle

-Because an HTML elemnent is rendered as a rentangle, it can have up to 4 borders:top,bottom,left and right.your can set a border on all sides at once,or on each side individually.
+Because an HTML element is rendered as a rectangle, it can have up to 4 borders: top, bottom, left and right. your can set a border on all sides at once, or on each side individually.

 #### border types and location

 A CSS border has 3 properties:

-- `border-color`defined by using a color
+- `border-color` defined by using a color
-- `border-style` can be solid,dashed,dotted...
+- `border-style` can be solid, dashed, dotted
 - `border-width` defined by using a size unit

 It also has 4 possible sides:

 - `border-top`
 - `border-bottom`
 - `border-left`